 - The maximum group size is six.
 This includes faculty and group leaders.
 Unfortunately we cannot make any exceptions.

 - All groups of two or more people must establish a group contact person.
 This person is responsible for submitting the volunteer-group form on time and making sure that each group member submits their application on time.
 If the group is invited to come and participate in the program, the group contact person will also be responsible for making sure that all group members pay the volunteer fee in full.
 Any program participant may contact the volunteer coordinator with questions or concerns, but the group contact person will be the main person in communication with the volunteer coordinator about major group logistics.

 - All group members must submit their own application as an individual and indicate which group they are with.

 - All groups and individuals accepted to the program must pay their volunteer fees on time.

 - All participants must be present for the start of training.
 Please plan your travel accordingly!

 - All volunteers will be camping and are expected to bring their own tents, sleeping bags and sleeping pads.
 A more detailed packing list will be provided upon acceptance to the program.

-- As stated in the FAQ (see “Logistics“), groups of five or more are required to provide (rent, borrow, etc.) their own vehicle for transportation to and from the airport as well as to and from our volunteer sites throughout the week.
+- As stated in the FAQ, groups of five or more are asked to provide (rent, borrow, etc.) their own vehicle for transportation to and from the airport as well as to and from our volunteer sites throughout the week.
 This vehicle must be a four-wheel-drive vehicle, as you will be required to drive on some dirt roads.
 We will provide transportation for groups of four and fewer.